Mikhail22/Documents/raw-strings.rst

 	#tag

 It will treat the block "as is", like in current TQS behaviour, namely will load everything together with indents.
+The tag must be in the beginning of the line.

 Convenience syntax can be introduced for one-line assignment.
 Although it should have slightly different syntax.